vfile/vfile-reporter-pretty/readme.md

 ## API

-This package exports the following identifiers: `reporterPretty`.
+This package exports the identifier `reporterPretty`.
 That identifier is also the default export.

 ### `reporterPretty(files)`